 - Loss of CDL for at least 1 year, but possibly for life

-With the help of an experienced San Diego DUI attorney from JD Law, you can fight for the reinstatement of your license by scheduling a DMV hearing within 10 days of your arrest, as well as devise a solid defense strategy for the subsequent criminal trial.
+With the help of an experienced San Diego DUI attorney from jD LAW, P.C., you can fight for the reinstatement of your license by scheduling a DMV hearing within 10 days of your arrest, as well as devise a solid defense strategy for the subsequent criminal trial.

-Other defense strategies we can use relate to alcohol screening tests that are used to prove that a driver was under the influence.
+Other defense strategies we may use relate to alcohol screening tests that are used to prove that a driver was under the influence.
 These include the following:

 - Field sobriety tests

 Each test has a prescribed set of procedures.
 If a police officer violates any of these procedures, the results could then be considered invalid.
 After years of practice, our San Diego criminal defense attorney is intimately familiar with these procedures and is quick to spot police missteps.
 Clients find the service at our firm personalized and respectful.
 They are also pleased at the relentless defense they receive.
 You are encouraged to contact the firm for a free initial consultation.

 If the police have taken away your commercial driver's license for driving under the influence, you may well be concerned about your livelihood and future.
 When you come to jD LAW, P.C., you can have confidence you will receive the aggressive defense you need.
 Attorney James N. Dicks is one of the few board-certified criminal law specialists in the state.
 He is often asked to deliver seminars to other lawyers on techniques for cross-examination of police officers.

 For help with CDL DUI, you are urged to contact our San Diego criminal defense lawyer.

 Don’t Waste Any Time!